isomerpages/singapore-customs-cms/_businesses/Customs' Schemes, Licences & Framework/trade-first.md

 -   Company’s compliance records

-To view the entire TradeFIRST assessment criteria, you may download the checklist  [here](/files/businesses/SEB/TradeFIRST Self Assessment Checklist 1Jul2021.xlsx).
+To view the entire TradeFIRST assessment criteria, you may download the checklist  [here](https://go.gov.sg/4gjk5e)

 The TradeFIRST assessment process is shown in the following table: